apollographql/apollo-link/docs/source/links/state.md

 the puzzle yet.

 Type checking at runtime is problematic because the necessary modules from `graphql-js` are very large.
-Including the modules for defining a schema & validating a request against a schema would significantly increase bundle size, so we'd like to avoid this approach.
+Including the modules for defining a schema and validating a request against a schema would significantly increase bundle size, so we'd like to avoid this approach.
 This is why we don't send your server's entire schema over to Apollo Client.

 Ideally, we'd like to perform type checking at build time to avoid increasing bundle size.
-This is comparable to the rest of the JavaScript ecosystem - for example, Flow & TypeScript types are both stripped out at build time.
+This is comparable to the rest of the JavaScript ecosystem - for example, Flow and TypeScript types are both stripped out at build time.

 We don't consider this a blocker for using `apollo-link-state`, but it is a feature we'd like to build before the v1.0 release.
 If you have any ideas on how